 The first step in protecting your culture as you adapt to a hybrid world is to retain faith in yourself as a leader.
 As a role model of the culture, what you do will transcend the physical work premises provided that you remain connected with your workforce.
 That sense of personal connection between you and your people, be it through intranet blogs, online town halls, or weekly or monthly video updates, helps keep everyone pointing in the right direction.

 Take time to understand what typifies your culture, and then infuse all elements of the employee experience – including recruitment, on-boarding, performance management, communication, and development – with icons of that culture.
-So, for example, if part of your organisational culture is built around great customer service, you might want to incorporate images of people interacting throughout the workplace.
+So, for example, if part of your organizational culture is built around great customer service, you might want to incorporate images of people interacting throughout the workplace.
 You may also want to include customer role-plays in your recruitment process or place a special emphasis on developing customer service skills when training new and existing employees.

 - Alignment of external brand with internal culture

 Make sure that your external brand aligns with your internal culture.
-We all instinctively know when engaging with an organisation whose people don’t ‘live the brand promise’ that something is out of alignment.
+We all instinctively know when engaging with an organization whose people don’t ‘live the brand promise’ that something is out of alignment.
 Don’t try to be one thing to the outside world and another internally.

 Ensure your managers are clear about what is valued, what good looks like, and, importantly, how they themselves can connect their people with the culture through the ways they behave and the expectations they hold.